 Eating out in Ross

 Ross is a famous place for day tripping from all over the state.
 By late afternoon the day visitors have reluctantly moved on.
 There is a wide choice of places to eat through the day.
 In the evenings, there is still a good choice, but not all outlets stay open.
 Once settling in to your cottage you may decide you don’t want to leave.
 Guests staying in the cottages often decide to buy something from one of the takeaway or bakeries and reheat in the oven or microwave.
 Some outlets provide a reheat-able takeaway.

 Bakeries, Takeaways and Tea Rooms

 Ross has two thriving bakeries.
-The wood fired bakery is located opposite our Ross B&B Accommodation, it makes convenient choice for day snacks, real coffee.
+The wood fired bakery is located opposite the Ross B&B Accommodation, it makes convenient choice for day snacks, real coffee.
 The bakery is eat in or take away.
 We recommend the breads, a wide choice usually available.
 This bakery is also licensed.
 Down the street the Old Ross General Store and Bakery.
 This bakery has been made famous for a mean scallop pie.
 A wide range of other pies and pasties are also available.
 Like the wood fired bakery, they provide eat in or take away and has alfresco or inside dining.
 A section of the store also carries a range of groceries and convenience store lines.
 The village has other tea rooms and nice places for Coffee.
 The Ross newsagency and Takeaway also has a small range of grocery lines.
-This is the place to go to for the fish and chips, BBQ chickens etc. They don't usually close till early evening, so you could get something to take back at the cottage.
+This is the place to go to for the fish and chips, BBQ chickens etc. They don’t usually close till early evening, so you could get something to take back at the cottage.
 They can also fill the tank of your car.